Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/files.sh.md

 <!-- /MarkdownTOC -->

 # About
-- This notebook defines utility functions to work with files
+- This notebook defines utility functions to work with files.

 # Dependencies
-- Load the dependencies for this notebook
+- Load the dependencies for this notebook.

 ```shell
 mars-load-dep datetime